Welcome to today's edition of the Rush 24-7 podcast.

 And these are testosterone-laden young men.

-And I guarantee you, there isn't any political correctness running around these lockers, but the sports drive bys who are imbued with left-wing Democrat Party political correctness.
+And I guarantee you, there isn't any political correctness running around these lockers, but the sports drive-bys who are imbued with left-wing Democrat Party political correctness, they're outraged that players in the Panthers would call Beckham names.

 That's just mean.

-And you know, and many of the drive bys are calling for an investigation Into the new under the Carolina Panthers to find out if indeed there were slurs being stated about Beckham.
+And you know, and many of the drive-bys are calling for an investigation into the new under the Carolina Panthers to find out if indeed there were slurs being stated about Beckham.

 There are slurs, there are insults about half the time on the field during an average NFL game.